“Air-Mobile”

 However, its 1st Battalion, 7th Cavalry, Task Force Garry Owen, remained another two months.

-Ouan Loi was subject to constant rocket attacks aimed at reducing flight operations and became known as ’Rocket City Vietnam!
+Quan Loi was subject to constant rocket attacks aimed at reducing flight operations and became known as ’Rocket City, Vietnam!

 The 545th Maintenance Detachment was added to the Troop for the last two years of their in-country deployment and was responsible for keeping all the various aircraft operational.
 With the increase in the anti-aircraft ability of the enemy, this became an around-the-clock operation.